WeblateOrg/weblate/docs/admin/auth.rst

 CAS authentication can be achieved using a package such as `django-cas-ng`.

-Step one is disclosing the email field of the user via CAS.
+Step one is disclosing the e-mail field of the user via CAS.
 This has to be configured on the CAS server itself, and requires you run at least CAS v2 since CAS v1 doesn't support attributes at all.